ai-republic/bms-to-inverter/README.md

 * riscv32
 * riscv64

-There are restrictions using CAN on Windows as SocketCAN library is *NOT* available on Windows OS.
+**NOTE:** There are restrictions using CAN on Windows as SocketCAN library is *NOT* available on Windows OS.